Aml-Hassan-Abd-El-hamid/sentimental-analysis/README.md

 The whole issue with this problem is the fact that each word has a single representation that doesn't pay **attention** to its neighbourhood model, so the solution can be to use a model that produces embeddings aware of the word's context, the **BERT** family can be a very good solution for that problem.

 ## Dataset

+I was asked by Cyshield to answer the following question: **What was the biggest challenge you faced when carrying out this project?** and to answer that I'd say that picking a clean data for this task was really tough, lots of puplic and famous dataset have mislabbeled sample and to figure such a thing you have to be looking with your naked eyes into the dataset which I found to be time consuming and irritating.

 There were multiple types of datasets that I found during my hunt for a dataset and I like to mention some of them right here for future use
 Dataset Link | Desc | size | lang
 --- | --- | --- | ---